lapsedtheorist/csv-tools/README.md

 Basic CSV file processing tools, as shell scripts, piggybacked on PHP's CSV parsing functions.

-All scripts expect data over stdin and will return their output on stdout.
+All scripts expect CSV data over stdin and will return their output on stdout.
 They make an effort to be minimally resource intensive as far as possible, operating on the input stream line-by-line rather than reading the whole data set at once.
 The only script that reads a whole data set in one go is `csv-merge`, which only reads one of the data sets and has a memory limit tweak to accommodate this for relatively large files.

 **csv-to-tsv** and **csv-from-tsv** are simple converters for comma-separated format files into tab-separated format.
 Tab characters are much less common in